HonzaLed/Hostify-Dark/README.md

 This extension is not affiliated in any way with Hostify.cz

 # How to obtain
-Get it from the webstore (upload pending)
+Get it from the Firefox Add-ons website (upload pending, i will add the link when the add-on got verified)